KingArnaiz/servier/README.md

 * `dropout` Intended for use with a single model and not an ensemble.
 This method uses Monte Carlo dropout to generate a virtual ensemble of models and reports the ensemble variance of the predictions.
 The number of models generated and the probability of dropout can be changed using `--uncertainty_dropout_p <float>` and `--dropout_sampling_size <int>`, respectively.
 Note that this dropout is distinct from dropout regularization used during training, which is not active during predictions.
 * `mve` When mve has been used for the training loss function on regression datasets, this method uses the separate variance prediction of the model.
 The variance result from ensembling models together includes the variance contribution of the different models having different mean predictions.
 * `evidential_total`, `evidential_epistemic`, `evidential_aleatoric` When evidential was used as the training loss function for regression datasets, these methods use the variance prediction of the model.
 The evidential output includes different functions intended to divide the variance into epistemic and aleatoric uncertainty.
 The variance result from ensembling models together includes the variance contribution of the different models having different mean predictions.
-* `spectra_roundrobin` For an ensemble of spectra predictions.
-Calculates the pairwise SID between the predictions made by each of the ensemble submodels.
-Returns the average SID.
 * `classification` The predictions of classification and multiclass dataset types are inherently probabilistic already.
 Used by default for classification and multiclass as needed.

-### Uncertainty Calibration

-Uncertainty predictions may be calibrated to improve their performance on new predictions.
-Calibration methods are selected using `--calibration_method <method>`, options provided below.
-An additional dataset to use in calibration is provided through `--calibration_path <path>`, along with necessary features like `--calibration_features_path <path>`.
-As with the data used in training, calibration data for multitask models are allowed to have gaps and missing targets in the data.

 **Regression** Calibrated regression outputs can be in the form of a standard deviation or an interval, as specified with the argument `--regression_calibrator_metric <"stdev" or "interval">`.
 The interval can be set using `--calibration_interval_percentile <float>` in the range (1,100).
 * `zscaling` Assumes that errors are normally distributed according to the estimated variance for each prediction.
 Applies a constant multiple to all stdev or interval outputs in order to minimize the negative log likelihood for the normal distributions. (https://arxiv.org/abs/1905.11659)